In this post, we will talk about tips for traveling to Thailand after the reopening to tourism and what to see in Bangkok, the must-see sights.

 Arriving by road will be 15 days and will not be renewable.

-If you want to stay longer, then you will have to apply for a visa at the Thai embassy or consulate in your country.
+If you want to stay longer, you must apply for a visa at the Thai embassy or consulate in your country.

 COVID-19 Requirements for Entry into Thailand (reopening November 1, 2021)